Not only are you competing with bids, but you’re also competing with your competitors’ marketing and how they present themselves online.

 3 tips for construction businesses that need About Us content (with examples)

-You have a basic understanding of About Us pages, so now we can share what businesses — general contractors, subcontractors or anything in between — can do to spice up their content.
+You now have a basic understanding of About Us pages, so let’s talk about what businesses — general contractors, subcontractors or anything in between — can do to spice up their content.

 As you may have guessed, we’re really into websites at Interactive Palette.
 So most of our tips revolve around usability and design — that is, keeping people engaged on the page.